 Small businesses play a critical role in our economy, generating income and wealth that supports the financial needs of entrepreneurs, employees, and their families.
-However, the costs and stress associated with filing business-related taxes limit the positive financial impacts of self-employment for many entrepreneurs, including home-based child care providers.
+However, the costs and stress associated with filing business-related taxes limit the positive financial impacts of self-employment for many entrepreneurs.